 Bazel is an open-source build and test tool similar to Make, Maven, and Gradle.
 The Google-internal version of Bazel, Blaze, is used to build major apps such as Google Maps and YouTube.
 Bazel uses a human-readable, high-level build language that supports multiple languages and platforms.
 There is virtually no limit on the size of the codebase or the number of uses that Bazel supports.
+See the product roadmap to learn about the path toward a stable 1.0 release.

 Note that Bazel is currently in Beta - it is not yet covered by a deprecation policy, may be subject to backward-incompatible changes, and may be missing some features.